goeiebook/creativelab/narrative.md

 ---

 After nearly a week with the ball I'd discovered several ways to throw and catch it.
-One method is to bounce it forward from behind me; then catch it in a downturned palm as my arm swings forward.
+One method is to bounce it forward from behind; then catch it in a downturned palm of the throwing arm.
 In order for that to work the ball needed to be thrown rather hard.
 During one attempt it struck a pebble and ricocheted off the path.
 It landed in the middle of a jeweled bracelet.
-I would not have found the braclet if it werent for the ball.
+I would not have found the braclet if it weren't for the ball.
 My camera's sensor turns the copper and cubic zirconia into gold and diamonds.

 ![treasure][jewels]